The HIPAA Privacy Rule and

 Compliancy Group was founded to help simplify the HIPAA compliance challenge.
 We give health care organizations everything they need to address the full extent of the HIPAA regulations.

-Our ongoing support and web-based compliance app, The Guard™, gives health care organizations the tools to address the law so they can get back to confidently running their business.
+Our ongoing support and web-based compliance app, HIPAA The Guard™ Software, gives health care organizations the tools to address the law so they can get back to confidently running their business.